 - There’re lots of closeup images of the product.

-- All available wallets are presented at the landing page with the pictures from the outside and the inside of the wallet.
+- All of the available wallets are presented at the landing page with the pictures from the outside and the inside of the wallet.

 The last example is different from everything we’ve shown you before.
-Its more personal tone and deviations from the standard product landing page structure make the page full of character.
+It has a more personal tone and deviations from the standard product landing page structure make the page full of character.

 Marie Forleo is a host of her own show who uses her landing page as a business card of sorts.
 Her main product is her audio training, but she also promotes the Marie TV show and her charity projects on the page.

 Here are the strong points of this page’s copy: